 The Following is ONLY For Parents of Students Invited to Take Our Onsite Test

 1. Request two (2) teacher recommendations:

-· Have the student’s 4th grade teacher AND current 5th grade teacher complete our Confidential Teacher Recommendation Form.
-(This form will be posted in late January, after invitations to test have been sent.)
+· Have the student’s 4th grade teacher AND current 5th grade teacher complete our Confidential Grades 4 and 5 Teacher Recommendation Form.
+(Hard copies of this form were mailed to families, along with the invitation to take our test.)

 · Teachers can submit via email (to: email@example.com or firstname.lastname@example.org) or U.S. Mail (parents should provide each teacher with a stamped envelope addressed to The Anderson School.)

 · A copy of the student’s most recent 5th grade report card or progress report if report card has not yet been issued

 · Our 2015 Testing Confidentiality Agreement, signed by both student and parent.

 · Any other supporting documentation for consideration to explain extenuating circumstances that could affect the student in a negative manner.